-In DR Congo the army has been fighting Ugandan ADF rebels who are based in Virunga Park and have also been linked to Al Shabaab.
+In DR Congo the army has been fighting Ugandan ADF rebels who are based in Virunga Park.
 An alphabet soup of other armed groups can be found both in the park itself and nearby.

 Ola Bello suggests that oil installations are vulnerable, “the sort of insurgents that we are seeing emerging in different parts of the continent are very well-trained, very much directed to making an impact with a high-profile attack that gets the international media’s attention” he said.